torproject/tor/doc/HACKING/Fuzzing.md

 On 64-bit platforms, afl needs to know how much memory ASAN uses.
-Or, you can configure tor without --enable-expensive-hardening, then use make fuzz to run the generated test cases through an ASAN-enabled fuzz_dir.
+Or, you can configure tor without --enable-expensive-hardening, then use make fuzz to run the generated test cases through an ASAN-enabled fuzz-http.
 Read afl/docs/notes_for_asan.txt for more details.

   Download recidivm from http://jwilk.net/software/recidivm